Why Can't I Have It ALL in a Relationship?

 When expectations shift from partnership to servitude, love quickly erodes.

-Words About Manipulative / Abusive Dating Behaviors
+Manipulative / Abusive Dating Behaviors

 - Love bombing – Overwhelming someone with affection/gifts early on to control them later.